Weather Conditions and Reports

 Precipitation

 Agro-Manitoba received variable amounts of precipitation over the past seven days.
-Isolated heavy rains, and severe storms occurred in several regions.
-Precipitation for the past seven days ranged from 0.0mm to 79.8mm (Table 1).
-The Southwest, Central and Interlake regions accumulated the most precipitation between June 17 and June 23.
-Austin (79.8 mm) received the most precipitation.
+Precipitation for the past week ranged week from 0 mm to 11.9 mm (Table 1) with most regions receiving less than 1 mm.
+Altona (11.9 mm) received the most precipitation.

 Region